Benefits and Allowances

 Medical Card

-A medical card issued by the HSE allows you to receive certain health services free of charge.
-They are means-tested and/or based on medical need.
 To qualify, your weekly income must be below a certain figure for your family size.
 Cash income, savings, investments and property (except for your own home) are taken into account.
 Reasonable expenses incurred in respect of childcare costs, travel to work and rent/mortgage payments will also be deducted.

 Children in receipt of the Domiciliary Care Allowance (DCA) will automatically be entitled to the medical card.
+This is the form you fill out to apply for the medical card if you are receiving the DCA

 If you do not qualify for a medical card, you may be eligible for a discretionary medical card.
 This will be assessed on your child’s disability and not your family income.